mantil-io/example-excuses/README.md

 ## Web interface

-index.html page from public/www folder is availabe at [root]/public/www/ URL.
+index.html page from project _public_ folder is availabe at root URL.
 You can get root URL by:

 ```